mAb-Engineers/Music-Assassin/README.md

 # Music-Assassin
-Removes music from long video files.
+Removes music from long audio and video files.